 - Furniture straps

+Get a moving vehicleIf you want to do this in the best way possible, you should contact the moving company.
+They can provide the best car for your stand-up piano moving work.
+However, if you want to cut costs, you can borrow a van/truck from a friend.
+Remember that the vehicle must have a ramp for easy loading/unloading.
 However, keep in mind that if you have the necessary equipment and rent a car, moving the stand-up piano can take a lot of time and money.
 That is why sometimes it is best to hire professional piano movers.
 In fact, it is highly recommended if you are trying to move the stand-up piano for the first time.
-Moving the piano is no joke, and may require the help of professionals.
+Moving the piano is not a joke and may require the help of piano movers Austin TX.
 They will know how to do this in the simplest and most efficient way.
 And they will save you from having to organize everything yourself.

+Wrap the piano in blanketsUnlike grand pianos, stand-up pianos have a clear form and are slightly easier to protect.
+However, this does not mean that this step should be done poorly.
+First, make sure the keyboard cover is down.
+If there is a key, lock it.
+Otherwise, use adhesive tape to secure it, as it will prevent damage or staining on the wood.
 Do not forget about the piano pedals, as they can also be damaged during the move.
-Wrap them tightly in a piece of cardboard or towel and secure with scotch tape.
+Wrap them tightly in a piece of cardboard or towel and secure them using scotch tape.
 Cover the piano with moving blankets, which have to be on your list of moving supplies.
 For extra security, you can use gaskets to protect its corners.
 Remember that you want to avoid any damage while doing the stand-up piano moving.
 Use the tape to secure the blankets around the piano.

 Put the piano on the cart and secure itThis is best done if several people help.
-The easiest way to do this is to get two or three people to pick up the piano, while the other places the cart under it.
+The easiest way to do this is to get two or three people to pick up the piano while the other places the cart under it.
 Thus, the probability of injury and damage will be less.
 Remember that you want to lift from your knees to prevent back injuries.
 Make sure the piano is in the center.
 Then attach it to the cart as best as possible.
 This will help you later when you move it, as it will be much stronger.

 Roll it to a van/truck and load itThere must be at least two people slowly pushing the piano to get to a moving vehicle.
 The other person should slowly pull the piano, and another should guide him.
 Moving the stand-up piano is impossible without it.
 That is why we recommended attracting about four people.
 If you need to go down the stairs, use a metal ramp.
 When you get to the van or truck, make sure that two people push it up the ramp.
 One person must be in front to lead as well as pull at the piano.
 Don't forget, the pianos are quite heavy and will require all the power you can offer.

 Secure it on the wall of the van/truckYou have to put the piano against the back wall of the moving truck.
-Most likely, this will be one of the first things you load.
+Most likely, this will be one of the first things you or your movers Austin load.
 In addition, it will be one of the last that you unload in a new place.
 Another tip is to place it on the board, as many trucks and vans have uneven floors.
 Secure the piano with moving belts on the wall.
 Make sure there is no more than an inch of moving space.